Mega Menu

 Some retailers will deal with manufacturers directly.
 Others only deal with distributors.

-For example, a retailer such as an apparel or shoe brand with niche proprietary products will work with manufacturers directly.
+For example, a retailer starting a shoe store or apparel brand with niche proprietary products will work with manufacturers directly.
 This relationship will emphasize product quality, innovation, and branding.

 On the other hand, a hardware store will work mostly with distributors who have access to multiple manufacturers that make tools, household appliances, and other items.